 This article addresses common questions that arise for individuals seeking election or re-election to a school board of trustees.
-For more extensive information on issues related to candidacy and the election process, see TASB Policy BB series; the TASB School Law eSource Elections page; TASB Board Development Services' Resources for Board Candidates; the Texas Secretary of State Elections Division website, including Candidacy Filing outline; and the Texas Ethics Commission website, including First Steps for Candidates Running for School Board Trustee.
+For more extensive information on issues related to candidacy and the election process, see TASB Policy BB series; the TASB School Law eSource library; TASB's Guide for School Board Candidates; the Texas Secretary of State Elections Division website, including Candidacy Filing outline; and the Texas Ethics Commission website, including First Steps for Candidates Running for School Board Trustee.